logzio/azure-monitor-metrics-receiver/README.md

 # Azure Monitor Metrics Receiver

 An SDK wrapper that uses Azure Monitor SDK.
-Lets you receive metrics from Azure resources using Azure Monitor API in 3 ways:
+Lets you receive metrics of Azure resources using Azure Monitor API in 3 ways:

 - Resource Target
 - Resource Group Target